dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/vpd_surveillance_aggregate_design.md

 ### DHIS2 to DHIS2 data exchange

 As part of this package, an app called &quot;data transfer&quot; has been developed in order to push data from one DHIS2 system to another.
-Once this app is configured, it allows for one DHIS2 system to send its data to another (for example, a regional system).
-The configuration only needs to occur once, and can be done completely through the available user interface.
+Once this app is configured, it allows for one DHIS2 system to send its data to another (for example, a regional system collecting data from several countries).
+The initial configuration only needs to occur once, and can be done completely through the available user interface.
 Configuration needs to occur for two separate elements:

 1. The actual data being sent (ie. the variables/data items)
 2. The location of the data being sent (ie. in DHIS2 the organization units)